Self-consistent study of topological superconductivity in two-dimensional quasicrystals: RESULTS

 By varying the Zeeman energy $h$ for fixed $\alpha$ and $\tilde{\mu}$, we also find a topological phase transition in our self-consistent solutions.
 This is illustrated for a 3571-site Penrose QC for $\alpha=t$, $\tilde{\mu} = -3.5t$, and $U=-5.5t$ with PBC in Fig.~\ref{fig:PenBott_h}, where the lowest absolute excitation energy $|\epsilon|_{{\rm{min}}}$ is plotted as a function of $h/t$.
 The spectral gap closes at $h\simeq 1.3845t$, where the Bott index changes from 0 to $-1$.
 As $h$ varies from $h=t$ to $h=1.8t$, the effective Zeeman energy $\tilde{h}$ increases from $\tilde{h}\simeq 0.86t$ to $\tilde{h}\simeq 1.35t$ and the real part of the site-averaged order parameter monotonically decreases from ${\rm Re}\bar{\Delta}\simeq 0.8t$ to ${\rm Re}\bar{\Delta}\simeq 0.1t$, while $\Delta_i$ remains nonzero at all sites.
-It is interesting to note that the overall behaviour of the spectral gap as a function or $h$ or $\tilde{h}$ (not shown) around the topological phase transition is similar to the analytical formula for a square lattice \cite{Sato_2010} with a constant order parameter \cite{Nagai_2015}.
+The overall behaviour of the spectral gap as a function or $h$ or $\tilde{h}$ (not shown) around the phase transition and in the topological region with $B=-1$ is similar to that in a square lattice, as can be seen in Fig.~\ref{fig:sqBott_h}.
+However, compared to the square lattice, stronger Zeeman field is required for the transition to occur, and the spectral gap in the $B=-1$ region is significantly smaller in the QC and closes at $h\simeq 1.87t$.
+The TSC phase ceases to exist with vanishing order parameter ($|\Delta_i| \lesssim 10^{-5}t$) at all sites for $h\simeq 1.88t$ in the 3571-site Penrose QC.